6 Jul 2020 Daniele di Croce

 In today's IT industry Automation of IT processes is a crucial topic.
 Recently Our global CEO, Daniele di Croce sat down with the Editor of the online IT magazine to answer a couple of questions on the subject.
 Here is a link to the original article.

-IT organizations not only have to support the specialist departments with digitization, but also have to put their own processes to the test and, if necessary, automate them in order to be able to react quickly to the requirements of internal customers, the market and changing collaboration models.
+IT organisations not only have to support the specialist departments with digitisation, but also have to put their own processes to the test and, if necessary, automate them in order to be able to react quickly to the requirements of internal customers, the market and changing collaboration models.

 From Daniele di Croce, CEO of Realtech AG, I wanted to know what you can automate (how) on the SAP basis, how SAP operations can adapt to agile working methods, and what to look for in automation.

-Mr. di Croce, how far are SAP organizations in automating their IT processes?
+Mr. di Croce, how far are SAP organisations in automating their IT processes?

 Daniele di Croce: Automation has been the method of choice for some time now to reduce operating costs and counteract the increased need for personnel in growing IT landscapes.
 As a result, the topic is already widespread and will become an increasingly important instrument due to the rapidly increasing complexity.